azrihasin/word-analyzer-mobileapp/README.md

 # Word Analyzer App
-Muhmmad Azri bin Hasin 1813785
+Muhammad Azri bin Hasin 1813785

-*The app take text input and change the word state to the current input State.
+* The app take text input and change the word state to the current input State.

-*The Analyze button then activate count funtion that its functionalities is to count the vowel, consonent and total word.
+* The Analyze button then activate count funtion that its functionalities is to count the vowel, consonent and total word.

-#Vowels
+# Vowels

 ```
 var vowels = str.split('').filter(c => ['a','e','i', 'o','u'].includes(c)).join('');